liamc1994/docs/docs/cc-Icecast-FAQ.md

 5) Make sure you relay metadata to show song info in your stream.
 6) Leave the rest blank and save your settings
 ![](https://images.shoutca.st/nsH19STmTbevwUi63EmA_Schermafbeelding%202015-11-25%20om%2011.06.06.png)

+## Icecast Server Administration Login

+To login to the admin part of Icecast you need to use the username `admin` toghether with the password of your Centova Cast account.